telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/troubleshooting.md

 *Problem:*

-**The Telerik UI for ASP.NET AJAX submenu is missing and only the “About” option is available under the Telerik menu.**
+**The Telerik® UI for ASP.NET Ajax submenu is missing and only the “About” option is available under the Telerik menu.**

 ![Only about menu is visible](images/introduction-vsx_troubleshooting_only_about.png)